bathiatuss/js-basics/README.md

-this javascript file created by atakan "bathiatuss" baltaci.

 # JavaScript Basic Functions and Data Structures

 This repository contains a JavaScript file that covers basic functions, data structures, and some programming concepts in JavaScript.